 The unique Bavarian city of Linda is actually an island sitting close to the shore of the lake.
 Surrounded by the lake’s scenery, you have an excellent view from the lakeside promenade of the snow-capped Alps towering on the other side of the lake.
 The old town is known for picturesque alleys, lively squares and old buildings dating back centuries.
 Wander through Lindenhofpark or climb the lighthouse.
 In summer, experience the pool and park of Hotel Bad Schachen, while spring allows you to experience the apple tree blossom.
 In winter, the Lindau harbor is the most beautiful spot to visit an authentic Christmas market.

 Bregenz is the Austrian city on the lake.
 The capital of the region of Vorarlberg is known for its hospitality and a charming mix of lake and mountain life with breathtaking natural beauty.
 Climb the Pfänder mountain for one of the most stunning views of Lake Constance and watch the sunset on the lake from “Fischsteg” or the Sunset steps.
-Bregenz has live music nights in spring and the “Bregenzer Festspiele” in summer, a musical spectacle with theatre, opera, classical music and jazz on the world’s largest floating stage and all over the city.
+Bregenz has live music nights in spring and the “Bregenzer Festspiele” in summer, a musical spectacle with theater, opera, classical music and jazz on the world’s largest floating stage and all over the city.
 Take a walk through Kornmarktplatz to marvel at the city’s architecture and experience summer markets or the Bregenz Christmas market in December.

 The classic medieval town of Meersburg sits just across from Konstanz on the other side of the lake and is only a short ferry ride away.
 Explore its romantic, cobbled alleys and squares to take in historic and beautiful facades.
 Make sure to visit the Meersburg Castle to go back one thousand years in time to the Middle Ages.
 Germany’s oldest and continuously inhabited castle, this fortress was never taken by invaders.
 The New Castle next door has a fantastic terrace view of the lake.
 You can also walk the paths winding through the vineyards on the hill and sample Pinot Noir, Müller-Thurgau, White Burgundy, Pinot Gris, Chardonnay, Riesling and Sauvignon Blanc at the State Wine Estate Meersburg.